dfinity/gix-components/src/routes/(split)/components/bottom-sheet/+page.md

 </BottomSheet>
 ```

-If you dynamically open/close ths component, you might add `transition` prop to enable a sliding transition on mount/unmount:
+If you dynamically open/close this component, you might add `transition` prop to enable a sliding transition on mount/unmount:

 ```javascript
 <BottomSheet transition>